D-Sketon/hexo-theme-reimu/README.en.md

 ### Vendor

-v0.1.0 is a major refactoring of `vendor`, the `vendor` path is now composed of `:cdn|:package@:version/:file`, and `:cdn` can be configured in `vendor` itself.
-It currently comes with the following CDN sources:
+v0.1.0 underwent significant refactoring of the `vendor` system.
+Currently, the `vendor` path is structured as `:cdn|:package@:version/:file`, where `:cdn` can be configured in the `vendor` section.
+The following CDN sources are included by default:

 ```yaml
 cdn_jsdelivr_gh: https://cdn.jsdelivr.net/gh/ # github acceleration only